gitrdm/rlexer/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 **NOTE: This is a work in progress and should not be used in production.
-It only serves as a means to learn R, R Packaging, github usage and programming concepts.
+It only serves as a means for me to learn R, R Packaging, github usage and programming concepts.
 There is no real worth to the code here beyond this.**

 # rlexer